What is the Renewanation Virginia Scholarship Foundation?

 What is the tax credit value of my gift?

 The state tax credit value is equal to 65% of the donation.
-If you are a taxpayer, the total credit value against your state and federal tax liabilities could range from 75-105% of your liabilities, depending on the tax bracket you fall in.
+If you are a taxpayer and choose to itemize, the total credit value against your state and federal tax liabilities may range from 75-105% of your liabilities, depending on the tax bracket you fall in.

 Are there limits on amount of tax credit eligibility?